 Reality Labs is led by a longtime Facebook executive, Andrew "Boz" Bosworth, who shared images of several prototypes last week.
 What are the next steps?
 You already know about the last one collaboration with Ray Ban for the development of "Ray Ban Stories", smart glasses equipped with Facebook.

-The activity in the field is also going on at full speed with the popular virtual reality headset Oculus Quest 2.
+The activity in the field also goes on at a beat with the popular virtual reality headset Oculus Quest 2.
 The plan is now to move from virtual reality to augmented reality (AR) in the coming years.

 Everything else is metaverse (and there too Zuckerberg has to say).
 We'll see.